-After Roe in Alabama, abortion will never be legal except to save a mother’s life or health.
-Connect with your local family policy council to stay up-to-date on the pro-life movement in your state—now and after Roe.
-Then, keep reading to find out more about what abortion law would be in your state after Roe.Connect with Alabama Policy Institute
+After Roe in Alabama, abortion is never legal except to save a mother’s life or health.
+Connect with your local family policy council to stay up-to-date on the pro-life movement in your state.
+Then, keep reading to find out more about your state’s abortion law is after Roe.Connect with Alabama Policy Institute

 THE BIG QUESTION

 After Roe, does my state ban nearly all abortions or allow nearly all abortions?

 Alabama passed a pre-Roe law that bans nearly all abortions.
 That law became effective once Roe was overturned.
 Ala.
 Code § 13A-13-7.

 MORE ABOUT YOUR STATE’S ABORTION LAWS

 Below, we’ve summarized what abortion laws are in your state after Roe.

 Abortion Limits, Exceptions and Enforcement